No More Bets: Plot

 Anna is told by the camp's manager Lu Bingkun that her sales target has increased and she cannot leave.
 Sheng offers to build an app for Lu to run scams efficiently, and is given new privileges for his efforts.
-Sheng writes on a bank note in the hopes of getting a message out of camp, but it is intercepted, and Sheng and Anna are both tortured as punishment.
+Sheng writes "SOS", "12308 (Note: +86-10-12308 is the hotline of Global Consular Protection and Service Emergency Hotline (24 hours) of the Ministry of Foreign Affairs)" on a bank note seeking rescue, but it is intercepted, and Sheng and Anna, voluntarily admit, are both tortured as punishment.
 While being transferred in a bus, Anna jumps out and runs to a police station, but the officers work for the syndicate.
 Cai, Lu's enforcer, stages Anna's murder but lets her escape.

 Zhao meets Song Yu again, and is able to connect the messages on Tianzhi's phone with Anna's real identity.
 Anna manages to return home, where she is picked up by the police but refuses to explain where she's been.
 Anna is made to attend a scam awareness seminar and is taken to see Tianzhi in the hospital in a vegetative state.
 This compels her to share what she knows about the syndicate.

 A large-scale anti-fraud operation is launched.
 Lu and Cai become persons of interest and multiple raids are carried out.
 When Zhao and the officers investigate the camp, they find it empty and the computers removed.
 The taskforce is about to leave the country when they receive a call from Sheng's friend who has just realized that Sheng has been sending coded messages to him asking for help.
-Using those messages, Zhao and the taskforce are able to locate the syndicate's hiding place in an elementary school, which they successfully raid and arrest everyone except Cai, who is killed in a shooutout.
+Using those messages, Zhao and the taskforce are able to locate the syndicate's hiding place in an elementary school, which they successfully raid and arrest everyone except Cai, who is killed in a shootout.
 Although Lu has all the computers destroyed, the app Sheng built for Lu's phone retains information of the scams and victims, which is used as evidence against the syndicate.